so-fancy/diff-so-fancy/readme.md

 # diff-so-fancy

-diff-so-fancy builds on the good-lookin' output of diff-highlight to upgrade your diffs' appearances.
+diff-so-fancy builds on the good-lookin' output of git contrib's `diff-highlight` to upgrade your diffs' appearances.

 * Output will not be in standard patch format, but will be readable.